tiger-punch-sports-club/gelato/README.md

-# Gelato89
+# Gelato
-Gelato89 is a c99-compliant, 2d only sprite renderer with order independent transparency.
+Gelato is a c99-compliant, 2d only sprite renderer with order independent transparency.
 Nothing more, nothing less.

 API